Gujarat:Four UK returnees detected with new coronavirus strain | Health

 Four persons who recently returned to Gujarat from the United Kingdom (UK) have tested positive for the new strain of coronavirus, a top state health department official said on Saturday.
 Results of the 15 samples that had tested positive for coronavirus on arrival in Ahmedabad from the UK are currently pending with the National Institute of Virology (NIV) in Pune, the official added.

 ''All the passengers who had reached Ahmedabad from the UK were screened, and the samples of those who had tested positive for coronavirus were sent to the NIV.
 We have received intimation that the UK strain of coronavirus has been detected in four such cases,'' Principal Secretary (Health), Jayanti Ravi told reporters.
-All these four patients are already kept in isolation at Ahmedabad's SVP Hospital as per the Centre's guidelines.
+Ravi said all the four patients have been kept in ''special isolators'' at the SVP Hospital in Ahmedabad as per the Centre's guidelines.

-''Results of the 15 samples tested positive for coronavirus on arrival in Ahmedabad are pending with the NIV,'' Ravi added.
-The government of India took cognisance of the reports of virus reported from the UK and put in place a proactive and preventive strategy to detect and contain the mutant variant, the Union Health ministry had said.
+''Results of the 15 samples tested positive for coronavirus on arrival in Ahmedabad are pending with the NIV,'' she added.
+Ravi further said, ''Passengers sitting in flights in three rows ahead and three rows behind of the passengers who have tested positive for coronavirus have been identified through contact tracing and are kept under observation and isolated.
+Health teams are following up with screening of these passengers on a regular basis''.

-This strategy includes temporary suspension of all flights coming from England with effect from the midnight of December23 till January 7 and mandatory testing of all UK- returned air passengers through RT-PCR test.
+She said the infectivity of the UK coronavirus mutant is much higher though there is no evidence regarding its virulence.
+Responding to a query, Ravi said the treatment protocol for the patients detected with the new coronavirus strain and other positive patients is similar.

 - READ MORE ON: